-Albuquerque is a city of contrasts—a place where ancient cultures thrive alongside high-tech industry, a place both cosmopolitan and quaint.
-Although travelers often pass through New Mexico’s largest city on the way to other environs, Albuquerque is more compelling than the view from the Interstates that cross here would have you believe.
-And it’s certainly not true (well, not entirely at least) to the depictions in Breaking Bad, the Emmy-winning TV drama that was filmed here and still draws tourists to visit the main characters’ homes and haunts.
+Albuquerque is a city of contrasts.
+It’s a place where ancient cultures thrive next to high-tech industry, a place both cosmopolitan and quaint.
+Travelers often pass through New Mexico’s largest city on the way to other environs such as Santa Fe, Taos, and other New Mexico locales.
+However, Albuquerque is more compelling than the view from the Interstates would have you believe.
+And it’s certainly not true (well, not entirely at least) to the depictions in Breaking Bad, the Emmy-winning TV drama that was filmed here, and still draws tourists to visit the main characters’ haunts.

-The wide and wandering Río Grande cuts a swath through the city, divvying up the volcanic mesas on the west side and the Sandia Mountains, which rise to the east.
+The wide and wandering Río Grande cuts a swath through the city, between the volcanic mesas on the west side and the Sandia Mountains to the east.
 The first Spanish village erected here nestled in the fertile grounds along the river.
 Today, Old Town exudes historic charm, with low-slung adobe buildings surrounding a central plaza.

-The black basalt boulders on the western edge bear the etchings of the ancestral peoples who have lived in this valley for millennia.
-Their indigenous decedents continue to dwell in earthen villages (and modern homes) at Isleta, Sandia, and Santa Ana Pueblos.
+The black basalt boulders on the western edge bear the etchings of ancestral peoples who lived here a millennia ago.
+Their indigenous decedents continue to dwell in earthen villages (and modern homes) at Isleta, Sandia, and Santa Ana Pueblos around the city.
 Visitors seeking to learn more about these traditions can dive in at the Indian Pueblo Cultural Center.

-The Sandia Mountains boast the Sandia Peak Tramway, one of the city’s top attractions, which rises from the foothills to the more than 10,000-foot crest.
+The Sandia Mountains boast the Sandia Peak Tramway, a marquee attraction for first-time visitors and families.
+The tram cable cars rise from the foothills to the more than 10,000-foot crest.
 The peaks draw hikers and skiers who hit the slopes on the backside.
-Indeed, the whole city is a boon to outdoor recreationalists, with more parkland per capita than any city of its size in the United States and more than 450 miles of bike paths.
-Albuquerque’s most famous sport is hot-air ballooning; the annual Albuquerque International Balloon Fiesta, the largest festival in the world, makes it a capital for the high-flying pastime.
+Indeed, the whole city is prime for outdoor recreation.
+It has more parkland per capita than any city of its size in the United States and more than 450 miles of bike paths.
+Albuquerque’s most famous sport is hot-air ballooning.
+The annual Albuquerque International Balloon Fiesta, the largest festival in the world, makes it a capital for the high-flying pastime.

 Art is everywhere you look in the Duke City.
 Not only does it cultivate the same artistic sensibilities in galleries and museums as Santa Fe and Taos to the north, it boasts one of the oldest public art programs in the country.
 The National Hispanic Cultural Center nods to the city’s Spanish cultural roots, with a visual arts museum and a vibrant performing arts scene that includes flamenco dance, global music, and more.